JUMP-TA/jump-java-pep1/README.md

 Follow the prompts above.  </br>
 This is your first group project!
 Congratulatios on making it this far.
 This project will test your basic Java, SQL, Agile, and Git competencies.

+One person needs to set up the empty Java Project and commit it and push it to the main branch on GitHub.

+Then everyone should create and work on their own branches.
+Follow the guidance from class on using Git and GitHub for collaberative coding.

 Please adhere to the points below as well as the prompts: </br>

 <ul>